Radiolarite: Depth of deposition

-The view that radiolarites are mainly deposited under pelagic, deep water conditions cannot be asserted any longer.
-Layers enriched in radiolarians do even occur in shallow water limestones like the Solnhofen limestone and the Werkkalk Formation of Bavaria.
+The view that radiolarites are strictly deposited under pelagic (deep water) conditions cannot be asserted any longer.
+Layers enriched in radiolarians have been found in shallow water limestones, for example the Solnhofen limestone and the Werkkalk Formation of Bavaria.
 What seems to be important for the preservation of radiolarian oozes is that they are deposited well below the storm wave base and below the jets of erosive surface currents.

-Radiolarites without any carbonates have most likely been sedimented below the calcite compensation depth (CCD).
-One has to bear in mind that the CCD has not been stationary in the geological past and that it is also a function of latitude.
-At present, the CCD reaches a maximum depth of about 5000 meters near the equator.
+Radiolarites without any carbonates have most likely been sedimented below the carbonate compensation depth (CCD).
+Note that due to changing atmospheric CO2 concentrations the CCD has not been stationary in the geological past and is also a function of latitude.
+At present, the CCD reaches a maximum depth of about 5000 meters near the equator while being as shallow as 4200 meters in the north Pacific.

 Banding and ribbons

-The characteristing banding and ribbon-like layering often observed in radiolarites is primarily due to changing sediment influx, which is secondarily enhanced by diagenetic effects.
+The characteristic banding and ribbon-like layering often observed in radiolarites is primarily due to changing sediment influx, which is secondarily enhanced by diagenetic effects.
 In the simple two component system clay/silica with constant clay supply the rhythmically changing radiolarian blooms are responsible for creating a clay-chert interlayering.
 These purely sedimentary differences become enhanced during diagenesis as the silica leaves the clayey layers and migrates towards the opal-rich horizons.
 Two situations occur: with high silica input and constant clay background sedimentation thick chert layers form.
 On the other hand, when the silica input is constant and the clay signal varies rhythmically fairly thick clay bands interrupted by thin chert bands accumulate.
 By adding carbonates as a third component complicated successions can be created, because silica is not only incompatible with clays but also with carbonates.
 During diagenesis the silica within the carbonate-rich layers starts pinching and coagulates into ribbons, nodules and other irregular concretions.
 Resulting are complex layering relationships that depend on the initial clay/silica/carbonate ratio and the temporal variations of the single components during sedimentation.